-Less than 3% of all batteries purchased in Australia are currently recycled, the rest are sadly going to landfill.
+Less than 3 per cent of all batteries purchased in Australia are currently recycled, the rest are sadly going to landfill.
 This means that over 14000 tons of batteries are destined for landfill each year.
 Australia’s performance compares very poorly with the recovery rates of other counties.
-France recovers 36% of all batteries sold into the market and Switzerland recovers an impressive, but achievable, 72%.
+France recovers 36 per cent of all batteries sold into the market and Switzerland recovers an impressive, but achievable, 72 per cent.

 After collection, batteries are sorted by chemistry type.
 They are sent on to the respective recyclers in Australia and overseas.
 Precious materials and resources are recovered from the batteries, including:

-Approximately 70% of batteries sold each year in Australia are single-use batteries, and most of them end up in landfill.
+Approximately 70 per cent of batteries sold each year in Australia are single-use batteries, and most of them end up in landfill.
 Rechargeable batteries can be recharged hundreds of times, making them an ideal choice because they: